playframework/playframework/documentation/manual/working/commonGuide/database/Evolutions.md

 Each script contains two parts:

-- The **Ups** part the describe the required transformations.
+- The **Ups** part that describes the required transformations.
-- The **Downs** part that describe how to revert them.
+- The **Downs** part that describes how to revert them.

-For example, take a look at this first evolution script that bootstrap a basic application:
+For example, take a look at this first evolution script that bootstraps a basic application:

 ```
 -- Users schema